DARPA-AIxCC/Cyber-Reasoning-System/README.md

 ## Description

-This is the CRS (Cyber Reasoning System) submitted by team "Healing Touch" to the DARPA AIxCC semi-final competition in 2024.
+This is the CRS (Cyber Reasoning System) submitted by team "Healing Touch" in the DARPA AIxCC semi-final competition in 2024.

 ## Setup and Installation